abhinaykorukonda/psa-scraping/README.md

 ### Get Population Details

 The `get_pop_details` lambda will be triggered every week/month based on the refresh of the data needed.
-Once it gets triggered, we will use `
-` python library to get the data of all basketball population page links.
+Once it gets triggered, we will use `requests` python library to get the data of all basketball population page links.
 These page links will be posted into the `population_hyperlinks ` queue to be processed by `scrape_population`
 Also, the HTML pages need to be stored in S3 and their locations should be mentioned in the table in case the data needs to be reused